Prioritizing Variables for Observational Study Design using the Joint Variable Importance Plot: METHOD

-Two quantities that often come up in discussions of confounding are the propensity score [\cite{rosenbaum1983central}] and the prognostic score [\cite{hansen2008prognostic}], which summarize the joint impact of background variables on the treatment probability and the baseline outcome, respectively.
-Although estimates for these scores are produced by fitting models to other background variables, the resulting fitted values are also variables and may be represented in the jointVIP (or indeed in the Love plot or balance table).
-By construction, the propensity score tends to have a high treatment imbalance, and the prognostic score tends to have a high outcome correlation, but the jointVIP may be helpful in illuminating the other dimension for each type of score and in helping researchers to decide how useful it is in design.
-For example, researchers may not want to adjust for the propensity score if it has a near-zero relationship with the outcome variable as discussed by \cite{brooks2013squeezing} and \cite{pimentel2016constructed}.

-Using the controls from the analysis sample for computing outcome correlations, as opposed to our recommended pilot sample approach, would violate the design principle and potentially introduce bias into our treatment effect estimates.
-As an example, suppose treated and control samples exhibit an imbalance on several continuous background variables (with treated individuals taking on larger values) but the study outcome is independent of all these variables in the population.
-If we compute sample outcome correlations in the analysis control sample and select the variable with the largest such (positive) sample correlation as the sole criterion for matching, we are essentially matching on the variable with the largest spurious correlation (with the random noise in the current sample).
+{It is vital that the outcome correlations be computed in a pilot sample separate from the data used for the ultimate outcome analysis.} Using controls from the analysis sample for computing outcome correlations can bias treatment effect estimates.
+For example, suppose treated and control samples exhibit imbalance on several continuous background variables (with treated individuals taking larger values), but the study outcome is independent of all these variables in the population.
+If we compute sample outcome correlations in the analysis control sample and {form matched pairs based solely on} the variable with the largest such (positive) sample correlation, we essentially match on the variable with the largest spurious correlation (with the random outcome noise in the current sample).
 Because of the imbalance, the matching algorithm will systematically select controls with large values for the spuriously correlated variable.
 Hence, the result will have large positive outcome errors that introduce positive bias into the average outcome for the matched controls.
-For an almost-identical example in the context of prognostic score estimation with additional discussion and simulation results, see \cite{hansen2008prognostic}, and for a discussion of similar pitfalls arising in adjustments for randomized trials see \cite{abadie2018endogenous}.
+For {related examples} see \citet{hansen2008prognostic} and \citet{abadie2018endogenous}.